geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 No, and I know I know sometime I sometime I shortcut this.
 Sometimes this is maybe on me, you know, not not going through the explicit process externally that I go through in my head.
 But I do go through that process.
-I go through a process of...
+I go through a process of..
 I'll only write it down if the complexity is really more than I can manage in my head.
 But I hope that my stuff is readable to everybody here.
 And if it's not readable or something doesn't make sense, call me out on it.
 It's my job to fix it.
-If I've written...
+If I've written..
 If the new linearizer I wrote doesn't make any sense to people, then it's on me to fix it.
 I'm not saying it has to, look, it doesn't have to make sense for every single person in the world.
 You're never going to get that.